Lauren Speed-Hamilton Shows Off Her Hourglass Figure In Stunning Ballgown: ‘The Best Is Yet To Come’

 “Stunner!!!
 Someone check on Cameron because his wife is [FIRE},” another added.

-It’s unclear what the glamorous photoshoot was for or exactly when it took place.
+It’s unclear what the glamorous photo shoot was for or exactly when it took place.

 In a separate Instagram post that shows her in the curve-hugging dress, Lauren revealed that she did pageants in high school but grew up to be her own beauty queen.
-She also noted that the photoshoot occurred pre-lockdown—she’s currently quarantining with her husband in their Atlanta home amid the coronavirus pandemic — but that she needed ’90s music and Beyonce to get her in the mood for the throwback shoot.
+She also noted that the photo shoot occurred pre-lockdown—she’s currently quarantining with her husband in their Atlanta home amid the coronavirus pandemic — but that she needed ’90s music and Beyonce to get her in the mood for the throwback shoot.

-Last month, Lauren and her husband Cameron launched their YouTube channel, “Hanging With the Hamiltons.
+Last month, Lauren and her husband Cameron launched their YouTube channel, “Hanging With the Hamiltons.”
 The couple recently posted a video of their romantic dinner date night-in.